 Provide information on the data that will be produced or accessed by the research project:

 Using standardised and interchangeable data formats ensures the long-term usability of data.
 Clear and detailed data descriptions and annotation, together with user-friendly accompanying documentation on methods and contextual information, makes data easy to understand and interpret and therefore shareable and with long-lasting usability.

 Quality control of data is an integral part of a research process.
-Describe the procedures for quality assurance that will be carried out on the data collected at the time of data collection, data entry, digitisation and data checking.
+The procedures for quality assurance that will be carried out on the data collected at the time of data collection, data entry, digitisation and data checking should be described.

-Describe the data backup procedures that you will adopt to ensure the data and metadata are securely stored during the lifetime of the project.
+Describe the data security and backup procedures that you will adopt to ensure the data and metadata are securely stored during the lifetime of the project.
+If your data is sensitive (e.g. detailed personal data) you should discuss appropriate security measures which you will be taking.
 You may need to discuss your institution's policy on backups.
-If your data is sensitive (e.g. detailed personal data) you should discuss appropriate security measures which you will be taking.

-If you expect obstacles to sharing your data, explain which and the possible measures you can apply to overcome them.
-If ethical issues could cause difficulties in data sharing explain your strategies for dealing with these issues in the relevant section of the Je-S form, e.g. discussing archiving with interviewees or anonymising data.
-Refer to the requirements of the ESRC Framework for Research Ethics.
+Identify any potential obstacles to sharing your data, explain which and the possible measures you can apply to overcome these.
+State explicitly which data may be difficult to share and why.
+If ethical issues could cause difficulties in data sharing, explain your strategies for dealing with these issues in the relevant section of the Je-S form, e.g. discussing data sharing with interviewees as part of consent discussions or anonymising data.

 State who will own the copyright and IPR of any new data that you will generate.